2022 Archdiocesan Annual Appeal Parish Guide

 1. The advocacy and enthusiasm of the Pastor is critical.
 Maintain a positive approach toward the Appeal and its role in fulfilling our mission in the Archdiocese.

-2. In order to maximize success, education about the benefits of the AAA and the people who need and depend on its services is vital.
-Although there is awareness of the AAA’s benefits, education should be ongoing.
-The Office of Mission Advancement can provide personal stories of people who have benefitted from donors’ support of the Appeal.
+2. To maximize success, education about the benefits of the AAA and the people who need and depend on its services is vital.
+Although there is general awareness of the AAA’s benefits, education should be specific and ongoing.
+Pages 26-28 of this Planbook include a number of beneficiary stories – people who have directly benefitted from support of the Annual Appeal.

 3. Conduct the AAA campaign over a finite period of time – approximately six weeks.